htunnicliff/next-api-middleware/README.md

   loadUsers
 );

+// Create a middleware wrapper to be used on API routes
-export const withGuestMiddleware = use( isProduction ? [addRequestTiming, logErrorsWithACME] : [],
+// that are only used by guests export const withGuestMiddleware = use( isProduction ? [addRequestTiming, logErrorsWithACME] : [], addRequestUUID
-  addRequestUUID
 );

+// Create a middleware wrapper using arrays of middleware
+// functions; these are flattened and executed in the order
+// in which they are provided
 export const withXYZMiddleware = use(
   [addRequestUUID, connectDatabase, loadUsers],
   [addRequestTiming, logErrorsWithACME]